 Are you experiencing any of the common dental emergencies we described in this blog post?
 If so, it’s time to schedule an appointment for urgent dental care.

 Dr. Eric Langellier is an emergency dentist in Wyoming, MI.
 He’s also accepting new patients and would be more than happy to see you right away.
-When you call our office by 10 am, we’ll be able to see you the same day!
+When you call our office, we’ll be able to schedule you for treatment!

 To schedule an appointment for emergency dental care, please call Bowtie Dental at (616) 532-9003.
 For non-emergencies, you may also fill out our online contact form and someone from our office will reach out to you soon.